6 examples of enterprise Node.js projects

 Node.js is light, fast, and scalable.
 Developers mainly use it to create web applications in real time.
 However, it also comes in handy in mobile app development.

-Why are so many companies today using Node.js?
+Why are so many companies today using Node.js development?
 Here are a few benefits of this technology:

 - Scalability – Node.js provides developers with an option of easy application scaling, both horizontally and vertically.